 The Finland-America Educational Trust Fund was established in 1976 as part of the Bicentennial celebration of the United States.
 Finland repaid all of the remaining World War I debt with interest in advance, The U.S. Government then placed the full amount in a binational trust fund in Finland to help finance the exchange program in perpetuity.
 Finnish President Urho Kekkonen and U.S. President Gerald Ford Founded the Trust Fund in connection with the CSCE Conference in Helsinki.
 At the same time, the original cultural exchange agreement from 1952 was broadened to include contributions from the Finnish government to the Fulbright Program.
 This arrangement created a new financial base for the ASLA-Fulbright Program.

 The Deed of the new Fulbright Finland Foundation was signed in May, 2016.
-This major milestone enabled the changing of the legal status of what had been known as the Fulbright Center from a commission to a foundation.
-The Fulbright Finland Foundation was officially registered as a not-for-profit foundation in Finland on October 3, 2016.
+This major milestone enabled the changing of the legal status of the Finland-U.S. Educational Exchange Commission (FUSEEC) from a commission to a foundation.
+The Fulbright Finland Foundation (Fulbright Suomi -säätiö sr.) was officially registered as a not-for-profit foundation in Finland on October 3, 2016.